ruma/ruma/crates/ruma-macros/src/doc/ruma_enum_attributes.md

     convert all characters to uppercase. `MyVariant` becomes `MY_VARIANT`.
   * `kebab-case` - Add a `-` before all uppercase characters except at the start and convert all characters to lowercase. `MyVariant` becomes `my-variant`.
-  * `SCREAMING-KEBAB-CASE` - Add a `-` before all uppercase characters except at the start and convert all characters to uppercase. `MyVariant` becomes `MY-VARIANT`.
   * `M_MATRIX_ERROR_CASE` - The case usually used for error codes in the Matrix specification.
     This is the same as `SCREAMING_SNAKE_CASE`, prepended with `M_`. `MyVariant` becomes `M_MY_VARIANT`.